-1. Why did JOURNEYMAN go down the path of producing pop songs?
+1. Why did JOURNEYMAN go down the path of producing mainly pop songs?

 The "Along The Way" album songs are pop songs, by choice, as the Camino is all about fun and living in the moment, even while pondering deep meanings and attending to sore feet.
-When researching Camino-themed songs on the Internet, I discovered that a lot of the songs, although quite beautiful, were very solemn in lyrics, beat and melody.
-Thus, I sought to depart from tradition, so to speak, and focus on the positive, uplifting aspects of the Camino.
-Thus, JOURNEYMAN's pop songs are contemporary, spirited and lively.
+When researching Camino-themed songs on the Internet, I discovered that a lot of the songs, although quite beautiful, were very solemn in lyrics, beat, and melody.
+Thus, I sought to depart from tradition, so to speak, and focus on the positive, uplifting aspects of the Camino and life journeys.
+Thus, JOURNEYMAN's songs are contemporary, spirited, and lively.

 A digital download of the album allows the purchaser to download all songs contained in the album directly to your electronic devices, including computer and smartphone.
 A physical CD is a traditional CD disc contained in what is known as a "digipak," or three-panel cardboard storage medium.
 Upon ordering, the physical CD is shipped to directly to a destination of your choosing.
 Shipping and handling are additional charges.